-The accounts of the pension fund contain the information set out in the Code of Practice for Local Authority Accounting and the Statement of Recommended Practice 2009 (Local Government SORP).
-The Local Government SORP says the accounts must keep to the SORP Financial Reports of Pension Schemes (the Pensions SORP).
-As a result, the accounting policies set out are consistent with the Pensions SORP.
+The accounts of the pension fund contain the information set out in the Code of Practice on Local Authority Accounting 2010/2011 (The Code).
+The Code says the accounts must keep to the SORP Financial Reports of Pension Schemes (the Pensions SORP).
+As a result, these accounting policies are consistent with the Pensions SORP.
 The accounts give a summary of the transactions and net assets of the fund.
 They do not take account of the liability to pay pensions and other benefits in the future.
 This is dealt with by the actuary's valuation every three years.
 The pension fund does not form part of our consolidated accounts.